abootokeusaway/off-target-analysis-for-small-RNA/README.md

 The author(s) disclaim any responsibility for any damages, loss of data, or other consequences resulting from the installation, use of, or reliance on this software.
 It is the responsibility of the user to evaluate the appropriateness and risks associated with using this software for their intended purposes.

-By using this software, you acknowledge that you have read, understood, and accepted this disclaime
+By using this software, you acknowledge that you have read, understood, and accepted this disclaimer

+Usage and advices:

+Function "custom_one_buttom_off_target_multiprocess" can  take blast database and small double-strand RNA for off target analysis. other functions in main_codes.v0.1 can be called by "custom_one_buttom_off_target_multiprocess".
+It first make subsequence of the original input small RNA(Normally longer that 21nt/bp),then blast the antisense and sense strands ,then further analyzed the blastoutput to obtain sequence alignment and matched target transcripts to a reasonable scope.

 8/9/2024